simonw/datasette-statistics/README.md

 - `statistics_variance()` for calculating the [sample variance](https://docs.python.org/3/library/statistics.html#statistics.variance)
 - `statistics_pvariance()` for calculating the [population variance](https://docs.python.org/3/library/statistics.html#statistics.pvariance)

-All three use the implementations from the [Python statistics library](https://docs.python.org/3/library/statistics.html).
+These all use the implementations from the [Python statistics library](https://docs.python.org/3/library/statistics.html).

 Use them like this: